imyrups/interview-prep/angular/self-made.md

 8. **What are Angular Guards and how are they used?**
    - Guards are used to protect routes and control navigation.
 Types include `CanActivate`, `CanActivateChild`, `CanLoad`, and `CanDeactivate`.
 Guards can prevent access to certain routes based on conditions like user authentication.

+9. **what are decorators, how to write one of our own?**
+10. **how the dynamic component injections works w.r.t factries?**
+11. **explain techniques to runsomething outside of angular's zone?**
+12. **explain the phenomenin of detaching and reattaching change detectors in angular?**
+13.

 ---